alexcasah/WriteUps/VULNHUB/Aragog_WriteUp.md

 Horcruxes Hidden in this VM: 2 horcruxes

 You have successfully pwned Aragog machine.
-Here is your second hocrux: horcrux_{MjogbWFSdm9MbyBHYVVudCdzIHJpTmcgZGVTdHJPeWVkIGJZIERVbWJsZWRPcmU=}
+Here is your second hocrux: X